Collegium Pharmaceutical, Inc. - GuruFocus.com

 STOUGHTON, Mass., Feb.
-06, 2023 (GLOBE NEWSWIRE) -- Collegium Pharmaceutical, Inc. ( COLL) today announced its intention to offer, subject to market and other conditions, $175,000,000 aggregate principal amount of convertible senior notes due 2029 (the “notes”) in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
-Collegium also expects to grant the initial purchaser of the notes an option to purchase, for settlement within a period of 13 days from, and including, the date the notes are first issued, up to an additional $26,250,000 principal amount of notes.
+07, 2023 (GLOBE NEWSWIRE) -- Collegium Pharmaceutical, Inc. ( COLL) today announced the pricing of its offering of $210,000,000 aggregate principal amount of 2.875% convertible senior notes due 2029 (the “notes”) in a private offering to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
+The offering was upsized from the previously announced offering size of $175,000,000 aggregate principal amount of notes.
+Collegium also granted the initial purchasers of the notes an option to purchase, for settlement within a period of 13 days from, and including, the date the notes are first issued, up to an additional $31,500,000 principal amount of notes.
+The sale of the notes to the initial purchasers is expected to settle on February 10, 2023, subject to customary closing conditions.

-The notes will be senior, unsecured obligations of Collegium, will accrue interest payable semi-annually in arrears and will mature on February 15, 2029, unless earlier repurchased, redeemed or converted.
-Noteholders will have the right to convert their notes in certain circumstances and during specified periods.
+The notes will be senior, unsecured obligations of Collegium and will accrue interest at a rate of 2.875% per annum, payable semi-annually in arrears on February 15 and August 15 of each year, beginning on August 15, 2023.
+The notes will mature on February 15, 2029, unless earlier repurchased, redeemed or converted.
+Before November 15, 2028, noteholders will have the right to convert their notes only upon the occurrence of certain events.
+From and after November 15, 2028, noteholders will have the right to convert their notes at any time at their election until the close of business on the scheduled trading day immediately before the maturity date.
 Collegium will settle conversions by paying or delivering, as applicable, cash, shares of its common stock or a combination of cash and shares of its common stock, at Collegium’s election.
+The initial conversion rate is 27.3553 shares of common stock per $1,000 principal amount of notes, which represents an initial conversion price of approximately $36.56 per share of common stock.
+The initial conversion price represents a premium of approximately 30% over the last reported sale price of $28.12 per share of Collegium’s common stock on February 7, 2023.
+The conversion rate and conversion price will be subject to adjustment upon the occurrence of certain events.

 The notes will be redeemable, in whole or in part (subject to certain limitations), for cash at Collegium’s option at any time, and from time to time, on or after February 17, 2026 and on or before the 40th scheduled trading day before the maturity date, but only if the last reported sale price per share of Collegium’s common stock exceeds 130% of the conversion price for a specified period of time.
 The redemption price will be equal to the principal amount of the notes to be redeemed, plus accrued and unpaid interest, if any, to, but excluding, the redemption date.

-The interest rate, initial conversion rate and other terms of the notes will be determined at the pricing of the offering.
+Collegium estimates that the net proceeds to it from the offering will be approximately $203.2 million (or approximately $233.8 million if the initial purchasers fully exercise their option to purchase additional notes), after deducting the initial purchasers’ discounts and commissions and Collegium’s estimated offering expenses.

-Collegium intends to use a portion of the net proceeds from the offering to finance the concurrent repurchase of a portion of its 2.625% Convertible Senior Notes due 2026 (the “2026 notes”), as described below, and the remainder of the net proceeds for general corporate purposes, which may include working capital, capital expenditures and implementation of Collegium's capital allocation strategy, which is focused on executing business development transactions targeting commercial-stage, durable assets; rapid repayment of debt; and opportunistically returning capital to shareholders.
+Collegium intends to use approximately $140.1 million of the net proceeds from the offering to finance the concurrent repurchase of $117.4 million aggregate principal amount of its 2.625% Convertible Senior Notes due 2026 (the “2026 notes”), as described below, and the remainder of the net proceeds for general corporate purposes, which may include working capital, capital expenditures and implementation of Collegium’s capital allocation strategy, which is focused on executing business development transactions targeting commercial-stage, durable assets; rapid repayment of debt; and opportunistically returning capital to shareholders.
 Collegium has not designated any specific uses, other than the repurchase of 2026 notes, and has no current agreements with respect to any acquisition or strategic transaction.

-Contemporaneously with the pricing of the notes in the offering, Collegium intends to enter into separate privately negotiated transactions with certain holders of the 2026 notes to repurchase a portion of such notes on terms to be negotiated with such holders (each a “note repurchase” and collectively the “2026 notes repurchases”).
-The terms of each note repurchase are anticipated to be negotiated on an individual basis and will depend on several factors, including the market price of Collegium’s common stock and the trading price of the 2026 notes at the time of such note repurchase.
-No assurance can be given as to how much, if any, of the 2026 notes will be repurchased or the terms on which they will be repurchased.
+Contemporaneously with the pricing of the notes in the offering, Collegium entered into separate privately negotiated transactions with certain holders of the 2026 notes to repurchase $117.4 million aggregate principal amount of the 2026 notes for an aggregate of approximately $140.1 million of cash (collectively, the “2026 notes repurchases”), which includes accrued and unpaid interest on the 2026 notes to be repurchased.

-Collegium expects that certain holders of 2026 notes that sell their 2026 notes in negotiated transactions with Collegium may enter into or unwind various derivatives with respect to Collegium’s common stock and/or purchase shares of its common stock in the market.
+Collegium expects that certain holders of 2026 notes that agreed to sell their 2026 notes in negotiated transactions with Collegium may, concurrently with or shortly after the pricing of the notes, enter into or unwind various derivatives with respect to Collegium’s common stock and/or purchase shares of its common stock in the market.
 The amount of Collegium’s common stock that such holders purchase may be substantial in relation to the historic average daily trading volume of the common stock.
 In addition, Collegium expects that certain purchasers of the notes offered in the offering of notes may establish a short position with respect to its common stock by short selling the common stock or by entering into short derivative positions with respect to the common stock, in each case, in connection with the offering.
-The net effect of the above market activities by holders of 2026 notes and purchasers of the notes offered in the offering could increase (or reduce the size of any decrease in) or decrease (or reduce the size of any increase in) the market price of Collegium’s common stock, the market price of the notes offered in the offering and/or the initial conversion price of the notes, and Collegium cannot predict the magnitude of such market activities or the overall effect that will have on the market price of the notes, the market price of its common stock or the initial conversion price of the notes.
+The net effect of the market activities described above by holders of 2026 notes and purchasers of the notes offered in the offering could increase (or reduce the size of any decrease in) or decrease (or reduce the size of any increase in) the market price of Collegium’s common stock and/or the market price of the notes offered in the offering and may have affected the initial conversion price of the notes, and Collegium cannot predict the magnitude of such market activities or the overall effect they will have on the market price of its common stock or the market price of the notes.

 About Collegium Pharmaceutical, Inc.